Idaho Vandals play in Big Sky Tournament against the Montana Grizzlies

 Boise, Idaho; Monday, 4:30 p.m.
 EDT

-The Vandals are 10-8 against Big Sky opponents and 8-3 in non-conference play.
-Idaho has a 0-3 record in games decided by less than 4 points.
+The Vandals have gone 10-8 against Big Sky opponents, with an 8-3 record in non-conference play.
+Idaho ranks sixth in the Big Sky with 13.0 assists per game led by Hope Hassmann averaging 3.5.

-The Grizzlies are 8-10 against Big Sky teams.
-Montana averages 13.7 turnovers per game and is 8-6 when committing fewer turnovers than opponents.
+The Grizzlies are 8-10 against Big Sky opponents.
+Montana has a 3-13 record against opponents above .500.

+Idaho is shooting 39.5% from the field this season, 3.3 percentage points lower than the 42.8% Montana allows to opponents.
+Montana averages 8.9 made 3-pointers per game this season, 2.8 more made shots on average than the 6.1 per game Idaho allows.

-TOP PERFORMERS: Hope Hassmann is shooting 29.3% from beyond the arc with 1.5 made 3-pointers per game for the Vandals, while averaging 12.1 points and 3.5 assists.
-Olivia Nelson is averaging 16.1 points and 3.4 assists over the last 10 games.
+TOP PERFORMERS: Olivia Nelson is averaging 14.3 points and 3.1 assists for the Vandals.
+Hassmann is averaging 11.9 points and four assists over the past 10 games.

-Mack Konig is scoring 10.6 points per game with 2.1 rebounds and 5.2 assists for the Grizzlies.
-Tyler McCliment-Call is averaging 12.5 points over the past 10 games.
+Mack Konig is averaging 10.6 points and 5.2 assists for the Grizzlies.
+Tyler McCliment-Call is averaging 12.5 points over the last 10 games.

 LAST 10 GAMES: Vandals: 4-6, averaging 63.8 points, 35.5 rebounds, 13.8 assists, 5.7 steals and 2.9 blocks per game while shooting 38.6% from the field.
 Their opponents have averaged 62.4 points per game.